 Fresno-Madera State Route 41 and Avenue 9 Sustainable Corridors Study

-Fresno COG, in partnership with Madera County Transportation Commission (MCTC), is conducting a study to determine the future transportation needs of the SR 41 corridor in the City of Fresno and the southern segment of SR 41 in Madera County.
-In addition, the study will analyze the future transportation needs of the Avenue 9 corridor in Madera County between SR 41 and SR 99.
+Fresno COG, in partnership with Madera County Transportation Commission (MCTC), conducted a study to determine the future transportation needs of the SR 41 corridor in the City of Fresno and the southern segment of SR 41 in Madera County.
+In addition, the study analyzed the future transportation needs of the Avenue 9 corridor in Madera County between SR 41 and SR 99.

-The study will identify existing and future issues along the two corridors related to safety, mobility, congestion, etc., and recommend sustainable improvements that will address the transportation needs of the residents in both counties through multi-modal approaches.
-Issues to be addressed include: mobility, access, safety, and connectivity for all modes of travel including automobiles, transit, walking, and bicycling.
+The study identified existing and future issues along the two corridors related to safety, mobility, congestion, etc., and recommended sustainable improvements that will address the transportation needs of the residents in both counties through multi-modal approaches.
+Issues addressed include: mobility, access, safety, and connectivity for all modes of travel including automobiles, transit, walking, and bicycling.

 Virtual Outreach and Engagement:

 Due to the COVID-19 Pandemic, Fresno COG and MCTC used an Online Engagement Center to allow residents to give opinions, feedback, and comments during the study period.
 That can be accessed through the link at the top of the page.

 - Existing Conditions Report